tdunning/MiA/README.markdown

 `-Dfile.encoding=UTF-8` (or other encoding), so Java will use correct encoding for input/output.

+# Examples for Chapter 5 #

+To deploy recommender as web service you need to do following:
+ * copy `ratings.dat` and `gender.dat` files from data set into `src/main/resources`
+   directory;
+ * make package with `mvn package` command;
+ * copy `target/mia-0.1.jar` into `taste-web/lib/` directory in Mahout's source code tree;
+ * change into  `taste-web/` directory in Mahout's source code tree;
+ * edit `recommender.properties` file and set property `recommender.class` to value `mia.recommender.ch05.LibimsetiRecommender`;
+ * run `mvn package` to create `mahout-taste-webapp-0.5.war`

+Resulting `.war` file could be deployed to Tomcat or other container, but you can also use built-in Jetty, and run `mvn jetty:run-war` command to start the web-enabled recommender services on port 8080 on your local machine.
+Then follow instructions from book to experiment with recommender.

 # Examples for Chapter 16 #

 Execution of examples for chapter 16 requires installing of additional software as